santiago-ruiz/iot-graduation-board/README.md

 ![overall](https://user-images.githubusercontent.com/75386425/148261269-b8a7acaf-1f1e-4b1f-b8a3-d8e7809c90c3.png)

-I need some kind of server to host a super simple webpage with a form for leaving a message, including the sender name and the message itself.
+I need some kind of server to host a super simple webpage with a form for leaving a message, including the sender's name and the message itself.
 This message will be sent to an ESP32 board via MQTT (thanks to my phone's hotspot) and it will be displayed throw a simple character display.

 The most important thing was to stick with the KISS principle and make everything work in less than 6 hours (since I was also preparing the final presentation for the Uni) for free/cheap.